vikfroberg/cv/README.md

 ### Freelance
 *November 2008 - December 2009*

-- Worked as a freelancing junior web developer helping small businesses building their website.
+- Worked as a freelance junior web developer helping small businesses building their websites.
 - Built a custom CMS for clients to update their content in PHP.